 - Zoltán Kodály Archive and Museum

 - Heroes’ Square

-Budapest on its own has a lot of things going own as it is a capital city after all.
+Go on a Budapest sightseeing as the city on its own has a lot of things going on as it is a capital city after all.
 If you’re interested in taking a quiet stroll closer to nature, then, of course, Margaret Island is a good place to take a little chill time away from all the hustle and buzz of the city.

 - Go for a picnic

 - Check out the medieval ruins

 So, why is this in Budapest top attractions to see?
 If you’re not interested in having a peaceful walk around nature, it would still only take up about a few hours of your day to see this place.
 Besides, it is interesting, and you can relax a little bit before heading back to the city to continue your Budapest escapade.